 Sampling profilers are typically less accurate and precise, because they sample the profiled traits, but they have minimal impact on the performance of the profiled application, particularly important in continuous profiling of production code.
 Accuracy improves as the number of samples improves, though it is a statistical approximation.

 After collecting profiler data, you analyze it using the Profiler interface.

 Stackdriver Profiler supports different types of profiling based on the language in which a program is written.
 The following table summarizes the supported profile types by language:

 1 For App Engine standard environment, Go 1.11 or later is required.
 2 Only available for App Engine standard environment.
 3 Not available for App Engine standard environment.
 4 Only available for Python 3.2 and higher.
 5 Only available for Python 3.6 and higher.

 CPU time is the time the CPU spends executing a block of code.

 Wall-clock time (also called wall time) is the time it takes to run a block of code.

 The CPU time for a function tells you how long it took to execute the code in the function.
-This simply measures the time the CPU was busy processing instructions.
-It does not include the time the CPU was waiting (or processing instructions for something else).
+This measures the time the CPU was busy processing instructions.
+It doesn't include the time the CPU was waiting (or processing instructions for something else).